sergei-mironov/htvm/README.md

     $ cabal configure --enable-tests
     $ cabal build

-One shoild be able to run tests with:
+One should be able to run tests with:

     $ cabal test